Decent intersection and Tor-rigidity for modules over local hypersurfaces: Notation and preliminary results

 where $e$ is any integer $\geq (d+2)/2$.
 It is well known (see \cite{Ei}) that $\Tor^R(M,N)$ is periodic of period 2 after $d+1$ spots, so this function is well-defined.
 The theta function satisfies the following properties.
 First, if $M\tensor_RN$ has finite length, then:

-As a consequence of this fact and \ref{Serre}, we have : \begin{prop} (Hochster) Let $R$ be an admissible hypersurface and $M,N$ be $R$-modules.
-Then $(M,N)$ intersect decently if and only if $\theta^R(M,N)=0$ \end{prop} Secondly, $\theta^R(M,N)$ is biadditive on short exact sequences, assuming it is defined.
+As a consequence of this fact and \ref{Serre}, we have the following result from \cite{Ho1}: \begin{prop} (Hochster) Let $R$ be an admissible hypersurface and $M,N$ be $R$-modules such that $M\tensor_RN$ has finite length.
+Then $(M,N)$ intersect decently if and only if $\theta^R(M,N)=0$. \end{prop} Secondly, $\theta^R(M,N)$ is biadditive on short exact sequences, assuming it is defined.
 Specifically, for any short exact sequence:

 and any module $M$ such that $f_R(M,N_i)<\infty$ for all $i=1,2,3$, we have $\theta^R(M,N_2) = \theta^R(M,N_1) + \theta^R(M,N_3)$.
 Similarly, $\theta(M,N)$ is additive on the first variable.
-Hochster exploited these properties to give a sufficient condition for an cyclic module in $R$ to intersect decently.
-We will give his result here, in a slightly different form (his result was stated in terms of ideals):
+Hochster exploited these properties to give a sufficient condition for a cyclic module in $R$ to intersect decently.
+We record Hochster's result here, in a slightly more general form (his result was stated in terms of ideals, but the proof is virtually unchanged):